cocome-community-case-study/cocome-cloud-jee-platform-migration/cocome-maven-project/doc/Development Setup.md

-The resulting packages can now be deployed by hand, via `mvn -s settings.xml install`(in both projects), or via the deployment script `deployment.sh`.
+The resulting packages can now be deployed by hand, via `mvn -s settings.xml install -DskipITs`(in both projects), or via the deployment script `deployment.sh`.
 Please read the [`Deployment Setup.md`](./Deployment Setup.md).

 ## Eclipse Errors